 Each of the treatises on plainchant accompaniment previously mentioned presents instructive guidelines on the art of plainchant accompaniment.
 While there is some degree of variation on the finer points of harmony and rhythmic organization, there is nevertheless a great deal of continuity in the formation of general principles of plainchant accompaniment, particularly in the development of principles based on the Solesmes Method of chant interpretation.
 While there is no evidence to suggest that Marier knew these treaties, many of principles articulated in these documents are identifiable in Marier's own work.
 The first of these principles is that accompaniment is not an integral part of plainchant, and as such, the melody is of primary importance and should be supported "with discretion."
+Jean

-Jean Desrocquettes, O.S.B., in the introduction to Henri Potiron's Treatise on Accompaniment of Gregorian Chant stated that, in regard to rhythm."
+Desrocquettes, O.S.B., in the introduction to Henri Potiron's Treatise on Accompaniment of Gregorian Chant stated that, in regard to harmonization, "the melody should be as mistress, as much as, perhaps even more than in regard to rhythm."
 Desrocquettes' point is that melody is the source of the harmonic structure of a chant accompaniment, and that the accompaniment should "endeavour to express in harmonic language, to transpose or project, as it were, into the

-&lt;sup>11 Henri Potiron, Treatise on the Accompaniment of Gregorian Chant (Tournai: Desclée, 1933); Archille P. Bragers, A Short Treatise on Gregorian Chant Accompaniment According to the Principles of the Monks of Solesmes (New York: Fischer, 1934); Marcel Dupré, Manuel d'Accompagnement du Plain Chant Grégorien (Paris: Leduc, 1937); Dom Gregory Murray, The Accompaniment of Plainsong (London: The Society of St. Gregory, 1947); Flor Peeters, A Practical Method of Plain-Chant Accompaniment (Mechlin: Dessain, 1949); Henri Potiron, Practical Instruction in Plainsong Accompaniment (Tournai: Desclée, 1949).
+11 Henri Potiron, Treatise on the Accompaniment of Gregorian Chant (Tournai: Desclée, 1933); Archille P. Bragers, A Short Treatise on Gregorian Chant Accompaniment According to the Principles of the Monks of Solesmes (New York: Fischer, 1934); Marcel Dupré, Manuel d'Accompagnement du Plain Chant Grégorien (Paris: Leduc, 1937); Dom Gregory Murray, The Accompaniment of Plainsong (London: The Society of St. Gregory, 1947); Flor Peeters, A Practical Method of Plain-Chant Accompaniment (Mechlin: Dessain, 1949); Henri Potiron, Practical Instruction in Plainsong Accompaniment (Tournai: Desclée, 1949).